rehresman/supersonicACCELERATOR/readme.md

 ### 1. **Install SuperCollider**

-Download and install for free from:
+Download and install from:
 👉 [https://supercollider.github.io/downloads](https://supercollider.github.io/downloads)

-SuperCollider is the programming language and environment in which the code runs.
+SuperCollider is the free programming language and environment in which the code runs.

 ### 2. **Download this Repository**